rodneymhungu/purview-protect-azure-fabric/purview-protect-azure-fabric/docs/Prerequisites.md

 # Prerequisites

-Work in Progress 10 July 2025 - do not use until fully reviewed! - comments are welcome in the meantime!
+_**Work in Progress as of 10 July 2025 - do not use until fully reviewed and tested with others! - reach out to me for comments in the meantime!**_

 To test Microsoft Purview, Fabric, and Azure classification and protection features in one day, follow this checklist to ensure you have the right setup.